tboro/esdec-webshop-docs/source/includes/_entering.md

 </iframe>
 ```

+In this section the simplified approach is described.
 It is enough either to redirect your webshop to a following URL, or embed it within an iframe.

 ### HTTP Request